AfriGen-D/afrigen-d-templates/docs/ADD_DOCS_TO_EXISTING_REPO.md

 cp -r ../afrigen-d-templates/github-pages-templates/data-resource-docs/* ./docs/
 ```

-## Step 3: Skip Installation (GitHub Will Handle It)

-No need to install anything locally!
-GitHub Actions will automatically install dependencies and build your site.
+> **💡 Note:** No need to install anything locally!
+GitHub Actions will automatically install dependencies and build your site when you push to GitHub.

-## Step 4: Customize Your Site
+## Step 3: Customize Your Site

 Navigate to the docs directory and edit the main configuration file: